-Mike Holder hit the ground running when he was named Vice President for Athletic Programs and Director of Intercollegiate Athletics at Oklahoma State University on Sept.
+Recognized as a 2013 finalist for National Athletic Director of the Year in the Sports Business Awards by SportsBusiness Journal and SportsBusiness Daily, Mike Holder is a central figure in Oklahoma State's current athletic resurgence.
+He was named Vice President for Athletic Programs and Director of Intercollegiate Athletics at Oklahoma State University on Sept.
 16, 2005.

 In his 32 years of leading his alma mater's golf program, Holder's name became synonymous with success not only on the golf course, but in fundraising, facility development and the academic performance of his student-athletes.
 In fact, a case could be made that Holder took Oklahoma State's already strong golf program and transformed it into America's best.

-Those same leadership skills have served him well in his time guiding OSU’s athletic department.
-His plan and vision for the betterment of Cowboy and Cowgirl athletics have already taken shape, most notably with the completion of Boone Pickens Stadium.
-The stadium, now a horseshoe with more than 60,000 seats, features more than 100 suites.
+Those same leadership skills have served him well in his time guiding OSU's athletic department.
+His plan and vision for the betterment of Cowboy and Cowgirl athletics have taken shape, most notably with the completion of Boone Pickens Stadium.
+The stadium, now a horseshoe with more than 60,000 seats, features 111 completed suites.
+Also during Holder's tenure, OSU built the Sherman Smith Indoor Training Center and constructed new football practice facilities.
+The two opened in the summer of 2013.

-Under Holder’s direction, the Oklahoma State University Department of Athletics has continued to move forward while maintaining its traditional strengths.
-A total of 12 OSU sports programs have reached the national top 10 over the last two years.
-At the same time, the Cowboy football team has appeared in five straight bowl games for the first time in school history.
-OSU has won four more national team championships under Holder’s watch, raising the school’s championship count to 50 – the fourth best total in the country and tops in the Big 12 Conference.
+Under Holder's direction, the Oklahoma State University Department of Athletics has continued to move forward while maintaining its traditional strengths.
+The Cowboy football team has appeared in seven straight bowl games for the first time in school history.
+OSU has won five more national team championships under Holder's watch, raising the school's championship count to 51 – the fourth best total in the country and tops in the Big 12 Conference.
+In 2011, OSU claimed its first outright conference football championship of the modern era.

 Perhaps Holder's adept fundraising stems from his “fund-giving”.
 He and his wife, Robbie, illustrated their commitment to Oklahoma State when they donated $500,000 for the first fully endowed scholarship for Cowboy football.
 The scholarship is named for former OSU player, the late Vernon Grant.
 The Holders' lifetime giving to OSU surpasses $2.5 million, including $1 million for an entrepreneurship super chair at OSU in the Spears School of Business.